ZentaChain/Zentachain-Documentation/README.md

 *Documents of Zentachain!*

-*All documents have copyright it's licensed by Zentachain any copying or changing of text and images are not allowed but sharing is allowed* *only with the original file and original texts, images.*
+*All documents have copyrights and they are licensed by Zentachain.
+Any copying or changing of text and images is not allowed but sharing is allowed only with the original files, texts, images, and codes.*

 *The Zentachain documents are here to get cognizance about Zentachain and our vision.*